DGAC/MattermostModule/README.md

-# Chat module for ZF2 and Bootstrap 3
+# Chat module for Laminas and Bootstrap 3

 **WIP : This module is usable but it needs more love :)**

+** 0.2.x version are for ZF2 ; 0.3.x and further for ZF3/Laminas **

 ## Mandatory screenshot